Posted November 16, 2021

 - Scripts: We put embeds in a page that send requests to external sites which may allow the external site to collect data about you and drop and read cookies on your browser.
 For example, we use scripts for website chat functionality.

 For further information on tracking technologies and your rights and choices regarding them, see the next section and the section “Your Rights and Choices” below.

 We also obtain information about you from other sources.
 We protect data obtained from these other sources according to the practices described in this Policy, plus any additional restrictions imposed by the source of the data.
-The categories of sources we collect, and have collected from in the last 12 months, include:
+The categories of sources we collect from include:

 - Partners with which we offer co-branded services, who sell or distribute our services, or engage in joint marketing activities.

 - Social networks with which you interact, such as when you Tweet at us or grant permission to Coil to access your data on one or more of these services.